cs320-wisc/f22/labs/vm/README.md

 2. [Azure Directions](azure/README.md).
 At the time these directions were written, Microsoft offers students $100/year of credit per year.
 You can use this if there is an issue with option 1 (or you somehow run out of the $50 of credits before the end of the year).
+These directions might be a bit stale.